-It's important you take the time to work out which features you really need and which are just nice to have – otherwise you could end up paying well over the odds for your electric brush.
+It's important you take the time to work out which features you really need and which are just nice to have – otherwise, you could end up paying well over the odds for your electric brush.

 Battery-powered vs. rechargeable

 The cheapest electric toothbrush you'll find is probably a battery-powered one that takes regular AA or AAA batteries.
-These are essentially the same as manual brushes, but with a vibrating or rotating head.
+These are essentially the same as manual brushes but with a vibrating or rotating head.

 Know your oscillating from your ultrasonic

 When you start to research rechargeable electric toothbrushes, one of the first things you'll notice is the variety of different heads available.
-Different manufacturers use different technologies in their brushes.
-Some promise a better clean than the next.
+Different manufacturers use different technologies in their brushes, each one promising a better clean than the next.

 Here is a quick explanation of some different terms you might come across regarding toothbrush heads: